ws-garcia/VBA-CSV-interface/README.md

 * Supports blanks lines and empty ones.

 <a id="1">[1]</a>
-Power Query, and its legacy counterpart, was not able to handle fields’ embedded line breaks when the CSV's "Text qualifier" is a Single Quote or the Apostrophe char.
+Power Query, and its legacy counterpart, was not able to handle field’s embedded line breaks when the CSV's "Text qualifier" is a Single Quote or the Apostrophe char.

 ## Getting started